hbctraining/variant_analysis/lessons/10_variant_filtering.md

 ## FilterMutectCalls

-The output from `Mutect2` is a raw variant calling output and the calls need to be filtered to ensure against errors such as:
+The output from `MuTect2` is a raw variant calling output and the calls need to be filtered to ensure against errors such as:

 - Technical artifacts
 - Non-somatic mutations
 - Sequencing Errors

-`FilterMutectCalls` evaluates the raw variant calls for each of these types of errors using a probabilitic model for errors.
+`FilterMutectCalls` evaluates the raw variant calls for each of these types of errors using a probabilistic model for errors.
 It then uses this model to determine the probability of an error and applies this filter across all of the variants.
 There are also "hard filters" that immediately flag a variant call for filtering.  `FilterMutectCalls` will annotate the FILTER field in the VCF file with whether the variant is passing with `PASS` or the reasons why it failed filtering.
 These include:

 - Too many alternate alleles
 - Low median base quality scores
 - Low median alignment quality scores

-> NOTE: While we are not concerned with cross-sample contamination for this dataset, if you were concerned about cross-sample contamination, then you would need to run `CalculateContamination` program within `GATK` to obtain a contamination table which you can input into `FilterMutectCells` with the `--contamination-table` option.
+> NOTE: While we are not concerned with cross-sample contamination for this dataset, if you were concerned about cross-sample contamination, then you would need to run `CalculateContamination` program within `GATK` to obtain a contamination table.
+You can use this contamination table as input into `FilterMutectCells` with the `--contamination-table` option.

 Let's begin by navigating to our scripts directory and creating the `sbatch` submission script that we will be using for filtering our VCF file: